DataLinkX/DataLinkX.github.io/pages/resources.md

 ### Requirements on Good Research

-- Research formula: Data + Statistical Model + Statistical Inference Method (with theoretical support) + Conclusion from Data
+- Research formula: Data + Statistical Model $\Rightarrow$ Statistical Inference Method (with theoretical support) + Conclusion from Data
 - Interdiscipline research/Data analysis emphasizing on conclusion from data: convince the domain researchers that the proposed method (statistical model or computational method) is widely applicable to have new findings.
 - Statistical methodology emphasizing on statistical inference: convince statistical researchers that the statistical inference for the model is accurate in terms of some statistical properties such as consistency.